-In section III we introduce our representation of the model in terms of interacting random walks.
-The basic idea relating random planar foldings to random walks in 3-dimensional space is recalled in subsection IIIA.
-The representation of a free folded RNA strand (no disorder) in terms of a closed random walk and the precise concepts and notations are given in subsection IIIB.
+In section 3 we introduce our representation of the model in terms of interacting random walks.
+The basic idea relating random planar foldings to random walks in threedimensional space is recalled in section 3.1.
+The representation of a free folded RNA strand (no disorder) in terms of a closed random walk and the precise concepts and notations are given in section 3.2.
 We then generalize this representation to open random walks, since this will prove convenient for renormalization.
-In order to take into account the planarity of the folding, we introduce auxiliary "dressing fields", before taking a large-N limit (N is the number of components of these fields), as detailed in subsection III C. The disordered ("interacting") model is introduced in subsection IIID.
+In order to take into account the planarity of the folding, we introduce auxiliary 'dressing fields', before taking a large-Nlimit (N is the number of components of these fields), as detailed in section 3.3.
+The disordered ('interacting') model is introduced in section 3.4.
 Since the disorder in the random pairing energies is quenched, we introduce n replicas.
-The average over the disorder gives an effective non-local interaction between replicas, given by the so called replica-overlap operator Ψ .
-Finally, one takes the $n \to 0$ limit ("replica trick").
+The average over the disorder gives an effective non-local interaction between replicas, given by the so-called replica-overlap operator Ψ .
+Finally, one takes the $n \to 0$ limit ('replica trick').
 The principles of the perturbative expansion and its diagrammatics are given.
-The model and its diagrammatics are easily extendible to an interacting open RW (open strand), subsection IIIE, and to multiple interacting RWs (multiple strands), subsection IIIF.
-This is required in order to extract all renormalizations without going to 3-loop order.
+The model and its diagrammatics are easily extendible to an interacting open RW (open strand), section 3.5, and to multiple interacting RWs (multiple strands), section 3.6.
+This is required in order to extract all renormalizations without going to three-loop order.